-Attribute Name Instruction End of set details (date/time/position) The end of set details record when and where the vessel or fisher is immediately after setting has been completed (the last part of the last net (e.g. float or anchor) has entered the water).
+Instruction The end of set details record when and where the vessel or fisher is immediately after setting has been completed (the last part of the last net (e.g. float or anchor) has entered the water).
 If the fishing method is RN; enter this at the same time as you enter Finish details.
 Information about the system/manual fields are in clauses 8 and 9.
-Start of haul details (date/time/position) The start of haul details record when and where the vessel or fisher is immediately prior to hauling commencing (before the first part of the first net starts to come out of the water).
+The start of haul details record when and where the vessel or fisher is immediately prior to hauling commencing (before the first part of the first net starts to come out of the water).
 Start of haul details does not need to be completed for ring netting and inshore drift netting.
 Information about the system/manual fields are in clauses 8 and 9.
-Trip ID This ID must match the one given in the trip start report.
+This ID must match the one given in the trip start report.
 It must reflect the trip on which the haul occurred.
-Finish details (date/time/position) The finish details record when and where the vessel or fisher is immediately after hauling is complete (the last part of the last net is on board or has been hauled).
+The finish details record when and where the vessel or fisher is immediately after hauling is complete (the last part of the last net is on board or has been hauled).
 Information about the system/manual fields are in clauses 8 and 9.
-Catch records See below.
-Estimated greenweight of all other species (kg) Enter your estimate of the total weight of the catch excluding the top 8 species.
+See below.
+Enter your estimate of the total weight of the catch excluding the top 8 species.
 This will be zero if you catch fewer than 8 species.
-Is NFPS catch present?
-Enter yes or no. Amendment reason You must complete this if you are amending a report (e.g. by updating, correcting, or adding to it).
-Notes Enter any additional notes here.
+Enter yes or no. You must complete this if you are amending a report (e.g. by updating, correcting, or adding to it).
+Enter any additional notes here.
 There are no restrictions on what you can include.

-Note: The 1 nautical mile restriction relates to the first net set.
-There is then a 1nm area around that first net, in which multiple other nets can be set under the same catch event.
-If a net is set further than 1nm from any part of the first net, a separate catch event must be completed.
+Note: For set netting, the 1 nautical mile reporting requirement relates to the first net set.
+Multiple other nets can be set under the same catch event, as long as they are in the 1NM area around any part of the first net set.
+If a net is set further than 1NM from any part of the first net, that net forms the commencement of a second cluster for which a separate catch event must be completed.
+Any other net set outside that cluster forms the commencement of a subsequent cluster.